philippkeller/blog-random-howtos/source/_posts/How-to-reset-Jambox-when-bluetooth-completely-stopped-working.md

 - **Hard reset**: Turn off bluetooth on all devices in reach, then turn on the jambox and press the circle button six times, when you see the light flash red, press the circle once more and hold it and it will go into pairing mode
 - Update the software to &gt;=2.1 using [mytalk.jawbone.com](http://mytalk.jawbone.com)
 - Insert an **aux cable** and removing it again (worked a few times for me)
-- Insert a small **screw driver** (this is scary, more detailed instructions [here](http://forums.jawbone.com/t5/JAMBOX-Troubleshooting/jambox-static-and-airplay/m-p/14882/highlight/true#M748)).
+- Insert a small **screw driver**.
 This connects the two metal contacts which should touch each other to make the Jambox believe there is no AUX cable inserted
 - If the screw driver thing is working for you, you might consider putting a screw into the aux port (see photo)
-- If nothing of the above works, you can [solder a bypass of the aux port](http://howto.philippkeller.com/2012/07/21/how-to-fix-jambox-static-noise/) (which is what I finally did)
+- If nothing of the above works, you can [solder a bypass of the aux port](/2012/07/21/how-to-fix-jambox-static-noise/) (which is what I finally did)

 I don't recommend buying a Jambox to anyone, I completely agree with [this review on Amazon](http://www.amazon.com/review/R3GYH7DT8H8EKR/ref=cm_cr_pr_cmt?ie=UTF8&amp;ASIN=B004E10KGU)